Sunfield G. A. R. Hall

 The Sunfield G. A. R. Hall, also known as the Sunfield Grand Army of the Republic Post No. 283 Hall, is a hall built for the Grand Army of the Republic fraternal organization, located at 115 Main Street in Sunfield, Michigan.
 It was listed on the National Register of Historic Places in 1992.
-The building has been in continuous use by organizations of Civil War veterans and their descendants since its construction.
+The building has been in continuous use by organizations of descendants of Civil War veterans since its construction.